 We understand, though, that our clients want to know exactly what their pet is eating.
 So please understand that you can come to us for advice and we can help you make the best decision for the health and well-being of your pet.
 To help support you, we want to share some things you may want to think about before switching your pet’s diet.

 - Any blog can post a recipe for pet food, but that doesn’t mean that it’s well-balanced and formulated correctly, which, if not, can be harmful to your pet.
 One study showed that 90% of homemade diet recipes were nutritionally inadequate.
-Pet food diets need the right balance of protein, fats and fatty acids, carbohydrates, vitamins, and minerals.
-Then there’s the issue of how much of those things should the diet contain for your pet’s age and activity level?
-We highly recommend a consult with a pet dietary nutritionist from ACVN.org in order to find the right recipe for your pet’s needs.
+Pet food diets need the right balance of protein, fats, and fatty acids, carbohydrates, vitamins, and minerals.
+Then there’s the issue of how much of those things should the diet contain for your pet’s age and activity level.
+We highly recommend a consult with a pet dietary nutritionist from ACVN.org to find the right recipe for your pet’s needs.
 Here are some words of wisdom from them:

 - If you decide to prepare a homemade diet for your pet, use a kitchen scale and measure in grams.
 Using cups as a unit of measurement can significantly alter the recipe depending on how finely you chop the ingredients.

 - Make large batches so that you can freeze the food for those times you aren’t able to cook.

 - Don’t substitute ingredients, such as replacing olive oil with coconut oil, without consulting an expert.
 This will change the formulation and nutrition of your diet.

 - If you aren’t ready to cook your newly acquired recipe full-time for your pet, you can purchase freeze-dried raw or flash-pasteurized diets.
 Or consider combining a homemade diet with a veterinary therapeutic diet.
 You’ll also have the veterinary diet on hand if you run out of homemade.